kataw/kataw/test/__snapshot__/parser/statements/block/gen/x007b_triple/I_switch_to_this_or_another_of_this_parser_while_I_run_for_I_want.md

 ✖ Expected a `;` - start: 60, end: 64
 ✖ Expression expected - start: 71, end: 71
 ✖ Expression expected - start: 71, end: 71
+✖ The parser expected to find a '}' to match the '{' token here - start: 71, end: 71
+✖ The parser expected to find a '}' to match the '{' token here - start: 71, end: 71
+✖ The parser expected to find a '}' to match the '{' token here - start: 71, end: 71

 ```